Persistent topology of the reionization bubble network. II: Evolution & Classification: Classification

 As an illustration, Fig.~\ref{fig:distance_betti} shows the ratio $F_\text{true}/\langle F_\text{random}\rangle$ as a function of redshift, assuming the fiducial number of $10^3$ hours of observation.
 The ratio is most extreme for the optimistic foreground scenario (left panel) and lies far outside the shaded region indicating the 95\% range for random permutations.
 This shows that topological differences are significant even for noisy observations.
 As anticipated, the tunnels ($\beta_1$) are the strongest differentiator throughout.
 We also recognize that the cavities $(\beta_2)$ are a stronger indicator at early times, while the components $(\beta_0)$ are relatively more discriminating at late times.
 Although these results are harder to interpret than the noiseless ionization fields studied in the previous sections, this may be understood by noting that a class of cavities in the temperature field correspond to ionized regions.
 These differ more strongly between the two models at early times, because both models are tuned to reproduce the same global reionization history at late times (see Fig.~\ref{fig:sources}).
 By contrast, a class of components $(\beta_0)$ of the temperature field correspond to neutral regions, which are more sensitive to the model at late times.
 Under the moderate foreground scenario (right panel), all features exhibit the same redshift dependence, but we see hints of the same pattern.

 Using a Monte Carlo approach, we estimate the probability $P(F_\text{true}\leq F_\text{random})$ to determine whether $F_\text{true}$ is extreme and hence whether the topological differences are significant under different observational circumstances.
-We focus on the persistence diagrams for tunnels $(\beta_1)$, which are ideal in the case of the optimistic foreground scenario and comparable to the other features in the moderate scenario.
-Fig.~\ref{fig:accuracy} shows the resulting $P$-values as a function of the number of hours of observation, averaged over the tomographic slices with $z\leq 17$.
-In both foreground scenarios, the differences are extreme for the fiducial number of hours ($10^3$) and greater.
+Fig.~\ref{fig:accuracy_dimensions} shows the resulting $P$-values as a function of the number of hours of observation, averaged over the tomographic slices with $z\leq 17$.
+We see that the distinguishing power of the tunnels $(\beta_1)$ is greatest in the case of the optimistic foreground scenario, and similar to the other features in the moderate scenario.
+Focussing on the tunnels, the differences are extreme for the fiducial number of hours ($10^3$) and greater in both foreground scenarios.
 For $\SI{e2}{\hrs}$, we still obtain $P>0.95$ for the optimistic scenario and $P>0.90$ for the moderate scenario.
 These results suggest that persistence diagrams from thermal filtrations can be used to extract astrophysical information from noisy observations.

 Topological approaches rely on both amplitude and phase information and can therefore offer discriminatory power beyond what is possible with two-point statistics alone.
 To demonstrate this explicitly, we apply our pipeline to whitened temperature fields, obtained by dividing out all the information contained in the three-dimensional power spectrum.
 We define the whitened temperature map in Fourier space, $\epsilon(\mathbf{k})$, by